Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-76-hell-and-high-water.md

 "Because I shouldn’t."

 Yan twitched his tail.
-"Then... if you know you should not, but you do anyway…?"
+"Then... if you know you should not, but you do anyway...?"

 Daar sighed heavily, and licked some blood off his claws before answering.